Arkansas Housing Development Sued Over Whites-Only and Heterosexual Membership Policy

 What's Next

-Legal proceedings will determine whether the development's membership policies violate federal or state laws.
-Further court actions and potential responses from the development are expected.
+Legal proceedings will determine whether Return to the Land’s membership policies violate housing and civil rights laws.
+Further court filings and potential responses from the defendants are expected.

 Sources